 Enjoy this smoked turkey breast!
 It is totally foolproof, delicious, and leftovers keep really well in the fridge - this turkey won't dry out nearly as quickly as roasted turkey will, and it's excellent frozen for sandwiches later on.

 The most foolproof method for smoking a whole (or half) turkey breast.
+No brine, tons of flavor!
 Try this ASAP, trust.

 - 1 turkey breast, 10-12 pounds, thawed